THEVAPERSGUIDE

 Who Should Buy This

-The Pro Pen NEO 400 makes sense if you:
+The NEO 400 makes sense if you:

 Who Should Look Elsewhere

-Skip the NEO 400 if you:
+Skip it if you:

-• Prefer auto-draw activation for hands-free convenience
+• Want auto-draw for hands-free hits

 The Bottom Line